 Substitutions and variations

-Here are a few ways you can adapt this pumpkin Nutella puff pastry croissant recipe to suit you.
+Here are a few ways you can adapt this pumpkin croissant with Nutella recipe to suit you.

 - Nuts - to add some crunch, you could add some chopped hazelnuts to the inside of the croissant before rolling the puff pastry together.

-- Pumpkin free - not keen on pumpkin?
+- Pumpkin free - not keen on the pumpkin?
 Just using Nutella is fine!

 Equipment